 Start again with your Apple Watch with these simple steps.

-Performing a hard reset on the Apple Watch is the best solution if you’re preparing the smartwatch for somebody new or planning to start from scratch yourself.
+Performing a hard reset on the Apple Watch is the best solution if you are preparing the smartwatch for someone new or planning to start from scratch yourself.

-Doing so restores the factory settings and gives you an Apple Watch setup identical to what you’ll have received out of the box.
+Doing so restores the factory settings and gives you an Apple Watch setup identical to what you’ll have received.

-In this guide, we’ll detail the two methods for resetting the Apple Watch: one for those who have their paired iPhone, and one for those who don’t.
+In this guide, we will detail two methods for resetting the Apple Watch: one for those who have their paired iPhone and another for those who do not.

-Both are effectively hard resets that erase all your data and settings.
-The only difference is how the Apple Watch’s Activation Lock feature is affected.
+Both options are essentially hard resets that erase all of your data and settings.
+The only difference lies in how the Apple Watch’s Activation Lock feature is impacted.

-Skip to your preferred route, follow the steps, and check out our other guides below if you require a different kind of Apple Watch explainer.
+Skip to your preferred route, follow the steps, and explore our other guides below if you need a different kind of Apple Watch explainer.

 - How to force an Apple Watch restart